JustinHadinataCS/LoopPop/README.md

 # Justin Hadinata 2702298236 / Final project / OOP / L2AC

-<br> All of the documentation, demonstrations, and the Class Diagram are located in this repository.
+<br> All of the documentation, demonstrations, and the class diagram are located in this repository.

 ## LoopPop!